 The most common Apple repairs are for Mac laptops and desktops.
-For laptops, most repair shops are called upon to replace logic boards, hard drives and screens.
+For laptops, most repair shops are asked to replace logic boards, hard drives and screens.
 The logic board is the foundation of the computer.
 Signs of trouble with your logic board are when your machine doesn't have any power, or if it shows just a white screen or a beeping noise when it does power up.
-Common signs of a problem with your hard drive include a seeing just a flashing folder with a question mark when you boot up or being unable to access your information.
-Another common repair is fixing the screen of iPhones.
+Common signs of a problem with your hard drive include a flashing folder with a question mark when you boot up or being unable to access your information.
+Another common repair is fixing iPhone screens.

-Repair shops also report a lot of the spinning beach ball of death, especially when the hard drive is about 5-6 years old.
+Repair shops also report a lot of the spinning beach ball of death, especially when the hard drive is about five to six years old.
 If you have a pre-2012 Mac, most repair specialists recommend upgrading to a solid-state hard drive to give your computer a new lease on life.
-After 2012, Apple soldered the memory in and implemented a hard drive that is proprietary to Apple, so it is more costly to upgrade or replace.
+After 2012, Apple soldered the memory in and implemented a hard drive that's proprietary to Apple, so it's more costly to upgrade or replace.

 - Laptop hard drive replacement: $225-$250, depending on make and year.
 Repair time is typically 1-2 days if the repair technician has the parts in stock.

 - Logic board replacement: $400-$500 depending on make and year.
 Repair time is typically 1-2 days if they have the parts in stock.